goschtl/zope/zc.recipe.macro/trunk/src/zc/recipe/macro/README.txt

 - These parts in turn specified that they would be using the macro system: ``recipe = zc.recipe.macro``.

-- The output of the macro should be used with the ``zc.recipe.macro:test`` recipe, as specified by the ``result-recipe`` option.
+- The output of the macro should be used with the ``zc.recipe.macro:test1`` recipe, as specified by the ``result-recipe`` option.

 - This resulting recipe will receive the ``address`` option from the two